Algebraic Structure of Classical Field Theory: Kinematics and Linearized Dynamics for Real Scalar Fields: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Prof. Frank Michael Forger for a critical reading of an early version of the Introduction, as well as for invaluable advice on the mathematical literature on classical field theory and general presentation details.
 We are specially grateful to him for discussions on physically relevant functionals, which led to most of the examples presented in Subsection \ref{s2-kin-obs}.
 We would also like to thank Prof. Stefan Waldmann for pointing out a mistake in the proof of Corollary \ref{s4c1} in a previous version of the present paper, and also for his clarifying comments.
+Finally, we are much grateful to Prof. Christian Brouder for his several inquires about our work, particularly for pointing out a substantial gap in the previous proofs of of Proposition \ref{s3p4} and Corollary \ref{s3c3}, and for numerous discussions, as well as to Prof. Peter Michor for the enlightening observations on MathOverflow which led us to the crucial Lemma \ref{s2l6}, and the anonymous referees for the valuable comments.

 The junior author (P.L.R.) would like to thank the hospitality of the II.
-Institut für theoretische Physik, Universität Hamburg, the Dipartimento di Matematica, Facoltà di Scienze della Università di Trento, and the Instituto de Matemática e Estatística, University of São Paulo, where most of the work presented in this paper was developed.
+Institut für theoretische Physik, Universität Hamburg, the Dipartimento di Matematica, Facoltà di Scienze della Università di Trento, and the Instituto de Matemática e Estatística, University of São Paulo, where most of the work presented in this paper was developed, and also the support from the Research Training Group 1670 -- ``Mathematics Inspired by String Theory and Quantum Field Theory'', Universität Hamburg as well as from the Centro Italiano di Ricerca Matematica (CIRM) and the Bruno Kessler Foundation in the final stages of the writing.

 \begin{appendix}